 Do you use any external accessories for improving your iPhone photography?

 I don’t have anything that I’ve bought specifically for the iPhone.
-I think a macro lens would be fun, or a tripod specifically for the iPhone.
+I think a macro lens would be fun, or a tripod for iPhone.
 Sometimes, I stabilize it by setting it on top of my Nikon when its on a tripod, otherwise it’s all stock and handheld.

 What advice do you have for novice iPhone photographers who want to improve the quality of their photos?